-The Department of Labor (DOL), Employment and Training Administration (ETA), is exploring a number of topics of interest for future research, evaluations, demonstrations, and/or pilots.
-They are reviewing these areas incrementally and systematically, to ensure efficient use of existing resources and better understanding before committing additional resources.
+The Department of Labor (DOL), Employment and Training Administration (ETA), explored a number of topics of interest for future research, evaluations, demonstrations, and/or pilots.
+They reviewed these areas incrementally and systematically, to ensure efficient use of existing resources and better understanding before committing additional resources.
 They have identified four specific study categories:

-IMPAQ is evaluating the impact of the ETA H-2A worker visa program, in terms of how it brings immigrant labor to fill short-term jobs with seasonal employers.
-Our tasks include evaluability assessments and the subsequent development of design options.
-This work will result in a data analytic and empirical framework that allows policy makers to understand how such programs can help immigrants and employers.
+IMPAQ evaluated the impact of the ETA H-2A worker visa program, in terms of how it brings immigrant labor to fill short-term jobs with seasonal employers.
+Our tasks included evaluability assessments and the subsequent development of design options.
+This work resulted in a data analytic and empirical framework that allows policy makers to understand how such programs can help immigrants and employers.

-We are using administrative data to assess the extent to which this program can help employers.
-We are also leveraging our ability to work with data to examine the impact and measure the success of this program on local economies.
+We used administrative data to assess the extent to which this program can help employers.
+We also leveraged our ability to work with data to examine the impact and measure the success of this program on local economies.

-Our team includes senior researchers, analysts, and economists who bring their decades of experience in mixed methods research, labor economics, policy analysis, and administrative data experience.
+Our team included senior researchers, analysts, and economists who bring their decades of experience in mixed methods research, labor economics, policy analysis, and administrative data experience.